-Fees with an are mandatory for all students each term.
+Fees with an \ are mandatory for all students each term.

 The General Fees listed below are per term

 Student Services and Facilities Fee

-Full-time Students \$115.00
+Full-time Students \$120.00

-Part-time Students \$57.50
+Part-time Students \$60.00

 Student Association Fee

 Full-time Students \$70.00

 Part-time Students \$35.00

 Student Publications Fee

 Full-time Students \$12.50

 Part-time Students \$6.25

 WORKOut Centre Fee

 Full-time Students \$30.00

 Part-time Students \$15.00

 Commuter Student Fee

-Full-time Students \$22.50
+Full-time Students \$30.00

-Part-time Students \$11.25
+Part-time Students \$15.00

 International Student Fee \$750.00

-(assessed for students admitted or re-admit ted for 2004-05
+(assessed for students admitted or re-admitted d for 2004-05

 and subsequent terms)

 The General Fees listed below are charged per instance

 Graduation Fee \$100.00

 Graduation Fee after deadline \$200.00

 English Language Studies Assess- \$25.00

 ment Test (ELSAT) Fee

 Algebra Competency Exam \$25.00

-ID Card Replacement Fee \$15.00
+ID Card Replacement Fee \$1

-Prepaid Computer Lab Printing Fee \$10.00
+Prepaid Computer Lab Printing Fee \$10.0

 Internship/CSI Insurance Coverage \$30.00

-(Charged with registration in CMPT 480, CM PT 481,
+(Charged with registration in CMPT 480, CMPT 481,

-EDUC 251, EDUC 351, EDUC 451, SSCI 300), BUSI 490,
+EDUC 251, EDUC 351, EDUC 451, SSCI 300, BUSI 490,

 CMPT 481, ENVS 490)

 All students are expected to carry health insurance.
 Normally this is through your provincial health insurance plan.
-International students are expected to apply for the Alberta Health Care Insurance Plan upon arrival; the Student Life Office will assist you in this process.
+International students are expected to apply for the Alberta Health Care Insurance Plan upon arrival; the Student Life Office will assist students in this process.
 Should an international student opt not to apply for provincial health insurance, he or she may choose to use the StudentGuard program, which may be purchased through King's.

-Students in off-campus programs must provide proof of insurance to the Registry prior to departure.
+Students in off-campus programs must provide proof of insurance to the Office of the Registrar prior to departure.
 Off-campus insurance is available through StudentGuard at a rate of \$2.00 per day.

-The General Fees listed below are charged once in the Fall Athletic Team Fees (required for all members of an ACAC term) Team Dues \$250.00 Uniform and Key Deposit \$125.00 Athletics Banquet (students on multiple teams need purchase only one ticket) \$25.00
+Athletic Team Fees (required for all members of an ACAC term) charged once in the Fall

+Team Dues \$250.00

+Uniform and Key Deposit \$125.00

+Athletics Banquet (students on multiple \$25.00

+teams need purchase only one ticket)